Precision Castparts Plans Operations Center in Mason, Ohio

-“We are honored PCC and SPS chose to locate in Mason,” said Mayor Kathy Grossman.
-“This announcement is a continued reinforcement of the strong economic position of our city and a reflection of our positive partnership with JobsOhio, REDI and Mason City Schools.
-We look forward to helping these innovative technology companies grow here.”
+“We are honored PCC and SPS chose to locate in Mason," said City of Mason Mayor Kathy Grossman.
+"This announcement is a continued reinforcement of the strong economic position of our city and a reflection of our positive partnership with JobsOhio, REDI and Mason City Schools.
+We look forward to helping these innovative technology companies grow here."

-“We have the highest concentrations of aerospace talent in the country, which played a major part in bringing the largest capital investment from an aerospace company to our region so far this year,” said Kimm Lauterbach, President & CEO, REDI Cincinnati.
+“We have the highest concentrations of aerospace talent in the country, which played a major part in bringing the largest capital investment from an aerospace company to our region so far this year,” said Kimm Lauterbach, President and CEO, REDI Cincinnati.
 “Seeing complex projects like PCC’s come to fruition for Mason and the Cincinnati region reinforces the fact we have the right people and partnerships in place to help businesses achieve their goals and set their sights on continued growth.”

 2019 Leading Metro Locations: Pacific and South-Atlantic Metros Dominate the List